dotnet/corefx/Documentation/project-docs/porting.md

 Compared to other .NET stacks, specifically the .NET Framework, Mono, Unity, and Xamarin the .NET Core platform doesn't expose enough APIs.
 This makes porting assets to .NET Core quite challenging, especially for areas which don't have replacements.

-So we want to bring more API to .NET Core.
+So we want to bring more APIs to .NET Core.
 In order to keep our promise of being open and transparent, we want to:

 * Clearly communicate what we plan on porting, how we prioritize, what we don't want to port, and how we're thinking of cross-platform and compatibility.
 * Avoid being the bottleneck by allowing community members to help with porting.